 The Honorary Page Program is a unique, time-honored tradition offered through the Chief Clerk's Office.
-This exciting opportunity offers students the chance to "learn-by-doing" both in the Chamber and in 'question-and-answer' classroom instruction.
+This exciting opportunity offers students the chance to learn by doing: Both in the Chamber, question-and-answer classroom instruction, via a specialized building tour and attending committee hearings.